openstack-archive/puppet-sahara/README.rst

-This repo will contain puppet manifests for Savanna
+This repo will contain puppet manifests for Sahara